redhat-cip/dci-openshift-agent/README.md

   your API and your wildcard DNS entries e.g. `api.<cluster>.<domain>` and `*.apps.<cluster>.<domain>`
 - The provision host should have 2 bridges setup: one for the `provisioning` network and another for the `baremetal` network, are both setup?
-Are the functional?
+Are they functional?

 Here are a few things you can check to make sure the above assertions are true: